 32. The repayment of the holders of the securitisation positions shall not have been structured to depend predominantly on the sale of assets securing the underlying exposures.

-See section "Compliance with STS Requirements (I)".
+See section Compliance with STS Requirements (I).

-See "Common Criteria (12)".
+See "Common Criteria (9)".
+The loan is repaid in equal monthly instalments.